About tax documents

 For more information about backup withholding requirements, visit IRS.gov.

-The 1099 doesn’t show the amount of money that you deposited or withdrew, it shows the proceeds/losses in your account for any positions that were closed during the tax year.
+The 1099 doesn’t show the amount of money that you deposited or withdrew, it shows the gross proceeds for any positions that were closed during the tax year.
 For example, let's use an account that had a $100 deposit:

 TurboTax is not an affiliate of Robinhood Markets (“Robinhood”) or any of its subsidiaries.
 Robinhood makes no representations as to the accuracy or validity of TurboTax products.